 - Statistics: Acceptable courses include any college-level, standalone statistics course that is computational versus remedial, historical, or methodological in nature.

-The combination of biological science, physical science, statistics, and social/behavioral science must equate to a minimum of 12-credits.
+The combination of biological science, physical science, statistics, and social/behavioral science must equate to a minimum of 12 credits.
 Research methodology courses in communication sciences and disorders (CSD) may not be used to satisfy the statistics requirement.
-Courses in biological and physical sciences specifically related to communication sciences and disorders (CSD) may not be applied for certification purposes to this category unless the course fulfills a university requirement in one of these areas.
+Courses in biological and physical science specifically related to communication sciences and disorders (CSD) may not be applied for certification purposes to this category unless the course fulfills a university requirement in one of these areas.
 In addition to transcript credit, applicants may be required by their graduate program to provide further evidence of meeting this requirement.